-- Having two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or - 2) Having three or more axles regardless of weight; or - Is used in combination, when the weight of such combination exceeds 26,000 punds or 11,797 kilograms gross vehicle or registered gross vehicle weight.
+- Having two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or - Is used in combination, when the weight of such combination exceeds 26,000 pounds or 11,797 kilograms gross vehicle or registered gross vehicle weight.
 Qualified Motor Vehicle does not include recreational vehicles.

 If the vehicle you operate is registered under IRP and you are a motor carrier licensed under IFTA, then you are required to comply with the mandatory record keeping requirements for operating the vehicle.
 A universally accepted method of capturing this information is through the completion of an Individual Vehicle Distance Record (IVDR), sometimes times referred to as a Driver Trip Report.
-This document reflects the distance traveled and fuel purchased for a vehicle that operates interstate under apportioned (IRP) registration and IFTA fuel tax credentials.
+This document reflects the distance traveled and fuel purchased for a operates interstate vehicle that under apportioned (IRP) registration and IFTA fuel tax credentials.